kirant400/android-webview-malayalam-font-family/README.md

 Android, for UTF character on Web view Such as Cordova based application doesnot apply font change when there is a UTF character present.<br>
 The Library provided will convert UTF to ASCII and then use a Malayalam font to display the font.
 This can be extended to any UTF character. <br>
-Current default unicodetoasciifont.js is for a Malayalam font MLW-TTRevathi
+Current default unicodetoasciifont.js is for a Malayalam font MLW-TTRevathi.<br>
+Sample HTML page is included.
+The plugin is available in lib folder.
 ##Dependency
 jQuery
 ###Usage